MaxMahem/windows_hook/README.md

 - `ThreadId`: A thread id wrapper.

 ## ToDo
-- Add additional support for hooks where it would be convienent to bundle the loaded library, and drop it with the hook.c
+[ ] Add additional support for hooks where it would be convienent to bundle the loaded library, and drop it with the hook.c

-## License
-MIT